gianniprocida/kafka-based-compensation-processing-system/README.md

 ```

+# Run the webservice pod

 Navigate to the `webservice` directory and run the following command to build a Docker image named webservice using the Dockerfile in the current directory:

 ```
 docker build -t webservice .
 ```

+Apply the `webserver.yaml` file to run the pod using the webservice image.

 The webservice application is a Python-based web server designed to interact with the Kafka cluster just deployed.
 The web server performs the following key functions: